arocks-ai/kubernetes-projects/00-istio/BookInfo/README.md

 kubectl get services

 # List pods:
-# Make sure there are two containers in every pod.kubectl get pods
+# Make sure there are two containers in every pod.
+# One container for microservice app, another one is for istio-proxy
+kubectl get pods

 # Check if the app is running inside the cluster and serving HTML pages by checking for the page title in the response:
 kubectl exec "$(kubectl get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}')" -c ratings -- curl -sS productpage:9080/productpage | grep -o "<title>.*</title>"